-The seventh BSBI New Year Plant Hunt will run from Saturday 30th December 2017 to Tuesday 2nd January 2018.
-Scroll down to find out how to take part.
-Your observations are helping us build up a clearer picture of which wild or naturalised plants are in bloom at New Year across Britain & Ireland.
+The seventh BSBI New Year Plant Hunt ran from 30th December 2017 to 2nd January 2018.
+Many thanks to all of you who took part - your observations are helping BSBI build up a clearer picture of how our wild or naturalised plants are responding to changes in winter weather patterns across Britain & Ireland.